Are Acupuncture & Dry Needling the Same Thing?

 Patients who have not found relief from other treatment methods often find dry needling to be quite effective.
 The procedure often provides rapid relief from pain as well as improved function and mobility in patients with back or neck pain, sciatica, shoulder pain, plantar fasciitis, tennis elbow or after a major injury.

-Dr. Eric L. Mitz is a licensed biomedical-acupuncturist and dry-needling practitioner who is also a Fellow of The Acupuncture Society of America.
-After years of working with dry needling, acupuncture, and chiropractic treatments, Dr. Mitz founded Integrated Physical Medicine, the tristate’s only comprehensive multidisciplinary clinic dedicated to providing holistic solutions for severe conditions without the use of drugs or surgeries.
+Dr. Eric L. Mitz and Dr. Michael D. Ray are licensed biomedical-acupuncturists and dry-needling practitioners, and Dr. Mitz is also a Fellow of The Acupuncture Society of America.
+After years of working with dry needling, acupuncture, and chiropractic treatments, Dr. Mitz founded Integrated Physical Medicine, the Tri-State’s only comprehensive multidisciplinary clinic dedicated to providing holistic solutions for severe conditions without the use of drugs or surgeries.

 If you would like more information on how we can help manage your back pain, neck pain, migraines, anxiety, or many other issues, we would be happy to work with you to prepare an individualized treatment plan for long-term relief.